 Local utilities continue to examine needs and look for cost effective solutions to provision of public water and wastewater treatment.
-The primary needs of the region appear to be upgrades and replacement of aging facilities.
+LTADD has made the improvement of water and wastewater a top priority for the region.
+The primary needs of the region appear to be expansion, upgrades and replacement of aging facilities, in addition to addressing the replacement of lead service lines.

-In 2021, the President signed into law the bipartisan Infrastructure Investment and Jobs Act, which includes new investments in modernizing Kentucky's outdated physical infrastructure including transportation, water and waste management, and broadband.
-Grayson County will receive \$29 million in funding for road and infrastructure projects.
+In 2021, the President signed into law the Bipartisan Infrastructure Investment and Jobs Act (BIL), which includes new investments in modernizing Kentucky's outdated physical infrastructure including transportation, water and management, and broadband.
+BIL also provided dedicated funding for lead service line identification and replacement.
+Grayson County received \$29 million in funding for road and infrastructure projects, including rehabilitation, system repairs, improvements.
 Marion County will receive \$20.3 million in funding to support major road and infrastructure projects that will replace outdated infrastructure including improving major congestion, replacing a low water structure, and extending KY-2154 Bypass.
-Under the Cleaner Water Program, Washington County has been awarded \$444,202 to replace a water line and repaint water storage tanks in order to ensure access to clean drinking water.
+Under the Round 1 & Round 2 Cleaner Water Program, Washington County has been awarded \$1.2M to replace a water line, upgrade/replace pump stations, and repaint water storage tanks in order to ensure access to clean drinking water.
+Nelson County was awarded \$4.5 million in funds to go toward improvements to supply water for the growing demands within the County.
+LaRue was awarded \$1.4M for tank improvements and water main upgrades.
+Breckinridge County was awarded \$3.9M targeting lift station rehabilitation & replacement, water line extensions, and wastewater treatment plant upgrades.
+Hardin County was awarded \$11.5M for line upgrades, extensions, & improvements, tank and wastewater treatment plant improvements.
+Including projects for the BOSK.
+Meade County was awarded \$3.1M for line extensions & improvements, technology upgrades, water treatment plant upgrades, and pipe replacement.